RishuBurnwal/Explainable-Predictive-Maintenance-Model/FrontEnd/public/docs/FAQ.md

 - **AI Models:** XGBoost, LightGBM, Isolation Forest
 - **Explainability:** SHAP, LIME
 - **Data:** NASA Turbofan-inspired synthetic datasets
+- **IoT Integration:** Real-time sensor monitoring and control

 ### Q: Do I need real sensor data to use this?
 **A:** No!
 The system comes with **synthetic NASA Turbofan datasets** that simulate realistic engine sensor data.
-You can also connect your own sensor data via the API.
+You can also connect your own sensor data via the API, and the system now includes a complete **IoT sensor simulation network** with 16 industrial sensors.

 ## 🛠️ Installation & Setup